MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/lists-and-libraries/modern-view-compatibility-checklist.md

 # SharePoint Online Lists and Libraries Modern View Compatibility check

-Below are list of potential causes for a list or library to render in Modern View.
+Below are a list of potential causes for a list or library not to render in Modern View.

 ## Recommended Steps